phheim/issy/README.md

 For game solving ``--accel TYPE`` controls the type of acceleration that is used.
 For ``no`` acceleration is disabled, for `` attr`` only attractor acceleration is enabled (which is the recommended *default*), and for ``full`` also the outer fix-point accelerations are enabled, like Büchi acceleration.
 Attractor acceleration can be controlled further via ``--accel-attr TYPE``.
 - For ``--accel-attr geom`` geometric attractor acceleration is used.
 This is the *default*.
-- For ``--accel-attr geom`-ext`, the former is used with extended invariant computation techniques.
+- For ``--accel-attr geom-ext``, the former is used with extended invariant computation techniques.
 - For ``--accel-attr unint`` uninterpreted-function-based attractor acceleration is used.
 - For ``--accel-attr unint-ext``, the former is used with potential nesting of acceleration.
 In addition, ``--accel-difficulty LEVELS`` lets you control the "aggressiveness" of the acceleration.
 The higher the level, the more likely acceleration is to succeed, but the more time it might take.
 The levels are ``easy``, ``medium``, and ``hard`` with ``medium`` being the recommended *default*.